viking-saver/windows-itpro-docs/windows/security/identity-protection/hello-for-business/index.md

 - **Facial recognition**: this type of biometric recognition uses special cameras that see in IR light, which allows them to reliably tell the difference between a photograph or scan and a living person.
 Several vendors offer external cameras that incorporate this technology, and many laptop manufacturers incorporate it into their devices
 - **Fingerprint recognition**: this type of biometric recognition uses a capacitive fingerprint sensor to scan your fingerprint.
 Most existing fingerprint readers work with Windows, whether they're external or integrated into laptops or USB keyboards
-- **Iris Recognition**: this type of biometric recognition uses cameras to perform scan of your iris.
-HoloLens 2 is the first Microsoft device to introduce an Iris scanner
+- **Iris Recognition**: this type of biometric recognition uses cameras to perform scan of your iris

 Windows stores biometric data that is used to implement Windows Hello securely on the local device only.
 The biometric data doesn't roam and is never sent to external devices or servers.
 Because Windows Hello only stores biometric identification data on the device, there's no single collection point an attacker can compromise to steal biometric data.